1.2: Secular Concerns Become Spiritual: The Reformation

 Like Humpty-Dumpty after he fell from the wall, all the pope’s princes and all the pope’s power could not bring back together the separate faiths of Europe.
 A Counter-Reformation throughout the 17th century addressed some of the original criticisms of Luther and others and actually accomplished their original goal of reforming the Church from the inside.
 However, by that time it was too late, as the new denominations of Christianity could not agree on even the most basic interpretations of Christ’s message, like the concept of the Trinity.

 The princes and people of Europe had re-interpreted the traditional connection between the state and the Church.
 Chaos followed for the common people in many nations, as religious and secular authority clashed.
-Perhaps this chaos is most revealed in a small and (at the time) not-so-powerful island-nation in Northern Europe.
+Perhaps this chaos is most revealed in a small and (at the time) not-so-powerful island-nation in Northern Europe [England, the king of which developed to his own Anglican Church around this time– see 2.2 for the connection to Sir Isaac Newton].